 The name of the foreign server to be created.

 The name of the foreign-data wrapper that manages the server.

 This clause specifies the options for the server.
 The options typically define the connection details of the server, but the actual names and values are dependent on the server's foreign-data wrapper.

-When using the dblink module, a foreign server's name can be used as an argument of the dblink_connect function to indicate the connection parameters.
+When using the dblink module (see dblink), the foreign server name can be used as an argument of the dblink_connect function to indicate the connection parameters.
+See also there for more examples.
 It is necessary to have the USAGE privilege on the foreign server to be able to use it in this way.

-Create a server myserver that uses the foreign-data wrapper postgres_fdw:
+Create a server myserver that uses the foreign-data wrapper pgsql:

-CREATE SERVER myserver FOREIGN DATA WRAPPER postgres_fdw OPTIONS (host 'foo', dbname 'foodb', port '5432');
+CREATE SERVER myserver FOREIGN DATA WRAPPER pgsql OPTIONS (host 'foo', dbname 'foodb', port '5432');